UNC-Libraries/hy-c/README.md

 * Pre-requisites:
   * Docker installed locally
   * (optional) If you use Atom, get the Dockerfile specific grammar (may need to restart Atom to see effect) `apm install language-docker`
+  * Mutagen-compose installed locally, used for speeding up file syncing between the host and guest systems. (on Mac, `brew install mutagen-compose`)

+##### First-time setup, or if you've cleaned up Docker images or volumes
 * Ensure you have the needed environment variables in `config/local_env.yml`.
 Either get a copy of this file from a colleague, or copy the sample file and fill in the appropriate values
 ```bash
 cp config/local_env_sample.yml config/local_env.yml